George449B/Lei_Uni_project2_RET_scenario_analysis_yemen/README.md

 - Scenarios were generated through Battelle Method therefore compatibility and plausibility of scenarios were identified through expert panel poll.
 - Two plausible scenarios were identified and further elaborated
 - The code contains two parts:
-  1) Model identifying and assuming Male 15-35 populaiton cohort
+Model identifying and assuming Male 15-35 population cohort
     - average of exponential and linear projection of population cohort growth based on worldpop rasters
-    - urban clusters of the population cohort base on worldpop raster
+    - urban clusters of the population cohort base on worldpop raster Battelle scenarion analysis
+	- compatibility analysis
 ### Requirements
 - R >= 2026.1.2.418
 - Packages: tidyverse, modelsummary, tinytable, terra, sf